Industry Guides12 min read17 April 2026

 • Annual risk assessment review scheduled

-• New employee safety orientation process in place
+• New employee safety orientation in place

 Track all your compliance obligations in one place.
 ComplyHQ helps Singapore SMEs manage PDPA compliance and stay on top of regulatory requirements.
 Start a free assessment